kurtrahir/ANN/readme.md

 ## Activation Functions

-Two activation functions were required for the task at hand, the recitified linear unit (ReLu) for the hidden layers, and the softmax unit for the classification or output layer.
+Two activation functions were required for the task at hand, the rectified linear unit (ReLu) for the hidden layers, and the softmax unit for the classification or output layer.

 ### ReLu